-In this post, we will discuss which types of cheddar cheese are lactose-free.
-We will also talk about some of the most popular brands of cheddar cheese and whether or not they contain lactose.
+In this post, we will discuss which types of cheddar cheese are lactose-free — at least virtually.
+We will also discuss and talk about some of the most popular brands of cheddar cheese and their lactose content.

 Therefore, it’s likely that you can eat a whole of this 9-month Tillamook sharp cheddar block without experiencing symptoms.
-Considering the limitation of lactose for most lactose-intolerant people is at 18 grams per day, according to Healthline.
+There is only a total of 8 grams of carbohydrates in the whole pack.
+Considering the limitation of lactose for most lactose-intolerant people is 18 grams per day, according to Healthline.

-So, if you’re looking for a sharp cheddar with even less lactose, go for the extra sharp variety!
+So, if you’re looking for a better cheddar with even less lactose, go for the extra sharp variety!

 let’s move on to some of the most popular brands of cheddar cheese.

-Sargento Sharp Natural Cheddar Cheese: Sargento cheddar cheese contains 0 grams of carbohydrate per slice.
-This means that you can enjoy them without having to worry about digestive issues.
+Sargento Sharp Natural Cheddar Cheese: Sargento cheddar cheese contains 0 grams of carbohydrates per slice.

-Cabot Vermont Sharp Cheddar: Cabot cheddar cheese is containing about 1 gram of carbohydrate per 1-inch cube, which is equivalent to about the serving size of a slice.
+Cabot Vermont Sharp Cheddar: Cabot cheddar cheese is containing about 1 gram of carbohydrate per 1-inch cube, equivalent to 1 oz serving.

-Kerrygold Aged Cheddar: Kerrygold cheddar cheese has 0 gram of carbohydrate content per 1-ounce slice.
+Kerrygold Aged Cheddar: Kerrygold cheddar cheese has 0 grams of carbohydrate content per 1-ounce slice.

 Organic Valley Grassmilk Raw Sharp Cheddar: Organic Valley cheddar contains 1g total carbs per serving.

 365 Whole Food Market Sharp Cheddar: 365 cheddar.
 It’s labelled with <1g of carbs per 1″ inch cube.